 What are Grounds for Marriage Annulment in Florida?

 In Florida, both “void” and “voidable” marriages can be annulled.
-A void marriage was invalid from the beginning, but a voidable marriage was not considered invalid at the onset.
+A void marriage was invalid from the beginning, but the avoidable marriage was not considered invalid at the onset.
 Legal grounds for annulment include:

 - One spouse is legally married to multiple individuals, or the couple is closely related.